What is GrooveBlog?

 - It is a light weight blogging platform that is similar to WordPress

-- Currently the platform is in beta and is ideal for businesses wanting to do light blogging.
+- Currently the platform is in BETA and GrooveBlog is ideal for those who do light blogging

 Why Should I Start A Blog?